 An evening meal is provided each day.
 Meat will most likely be in every meal, but there will be a vegetarian alternative.
 Please make sure you check the correct box on your registration.

 We use organic food whenever possible.
-The beef used will be organic, hormone and injection free, raised on the land.
+The beef used will be grass fed, organic, hormone free, without injections and raised solely on the land.

-There will be hot water and oatmeal for a simple breakfast, but you must provide your own lunch.
+There will be hot water, teas and DIY oatmeal for a simple breakfast, but you must provide your own lunch.

-You will need to bring your own plate/bowl and cutlery and there will be wash stations available to clean them.
+You will need to bring your own plate/bowl/cutlery and there will be wash stations available to clean them.

 Do not plan on buying food supplies in Summer Lake.
 There is a basic convenience store, but the nearest grocery type store is 20 miles in each direction.
 Bring everything with you.

 Only music created by people, live, is permitted.
 Any music that requires power is strictly prohibited!
-While we all love our electronic devices, trade a break for a few days.
+While we all love our electronic devices, take a break for a few days and unplug!

-Porta potties will be provided.
-Please, please please, do not deposit anything other than your physical donation (or the provided toilet paper) in the toilet.
-Please educate your children in its proper use.
+Porta-Potties will be provided.
+Please, please, please, do not deposit anything other than your physical donation (or the provided toilet paper) in the toilet.
+Please educate your children in its proper use and please leave the toilet as you would like to receive it.
+If any Porta-Potties require attention, please let someone know.

-Hygiene and cleanliness is an important part of a healthy community, for the sake of others, please wash your hands after ablutions.
+Hygiene and cleanliness is an important part of a healthy community, for the sake of others, please wash your hands after ablutions and before meals.

 As much as we love dogs, please make arrangements for them to stay at home as they are not permitted.
-Service Dogs are allowed with prior permission, but must be kept on a lead and all poop picked up.
-Coyotes are on the land and will eat dogs given half a chance so make sure service dogs are secure at night and can’t run off.
+Service Dogs are allowed with prior permission, but must be kept on a lead at all times.
+Some instructors may also be given permission for their dogs as well, so if you see a dog in camp, there is a reason.
+To get permission for your service dog to attend White Rock with you, please contact us here ↗